steverusso/bigtech.fail/website/content/events/facebook-lied-governors-deny-requesting-protest-groups-be-shutdown/index.md

  - [ 'https://twitter.com/oliverdarcy/status/1252224126279802881 (archived)', 'https://archive.vn/RVXlB' ]
 ---

-Early in the day on April 20, CNN employee Donie O'Sullivan [tweeted out](https://archive.vn/I6CxA) that Facebook "removed promotion of anti-quarantine events in California, New Jersey, and Nebraska after consultation with state governments", which was followed by fellow CNN employee Oliver Darcy [tweeting out](https://archive.vn/RVXlB) that protest groups "are being removed from the platform on the instruction of governments."
+Early in the day on April 20, CNN activist Donie O'Sullivan [tweeted out](https://archive.vn/I6CxA) that Facebook "removed promotion of anti-quarantine events in California, New Jersey, and Nebraska after consultation with state governments", which was followed by fellow CNN activist Oliver Darcy [tweeting out](https://archive.vn/RVXlB) that protest groups "are being removed from the platform on the instruction of governments."
 These claims were based on what [a Facebook spokesperson told